Paying for private healthcare: Your options

 Self-funding, or self-pay as it is sometimes called, means paying for your own private healthcare without using medical insurance.

-According to the latest available figures1, more than 272,000 people chose to self-fund private treatment in 2022, an increase of 37% from 2019.
-The number of self-funded hip and knee replacements, two of the most common procedures, soared by more than 70%.
+According to the latest available figures1, more than 278,000 people chose to self-fund private treatment in 2023.
+This was the highest level of self-pay admissions ever, and an increase of 39% compared to 2019.

-With hip and knee replacements in the UK costing more than £12,000 on average2, and as much as £16,000 in some areas, the way in which you pay for treatment needs to be carefully considered.
+With treatment for some of the most common self-funded procedures in the UK, such as hip and knee replacements, costing more than £12,000 on average2, and as much as £16,000 in some areas, the way in which you pay for treatment needs to be carefully considered.

 Using cash savings